-Meal kit delivery is having a moment again.
+Meal kit delivery is having a moment again, thanks to the pandemic accelerating dining-at-home trends.

 Services that ship boxes of pre-portioned ingredients for home-cooked meals have fallen on hard times in recent years.
-But they’re experiencing a recent uptick in business; the pandemic has kept many people out of restaurants and supermarkets — and inspired them to spend more time in the kitchen.
+But they experienced a recent uptick in business; the pandemic has kept many people out of restaurants and supermarkets — and inspired them to spend more time in the kitchen.

 For many of these services, the sudden reversal has turned a battle for customer acquisition into a scramble to fulfill orders and coordinate a surge of deliveries.